How to work from home (without impacting productivity)

-A two-year study by Stanford University professor Nicholas Bloom researched 250 Chinese travel agents who were given the opportunity to work from home.
+A two-year study by Stanford University professor Nicholas Bloom analysed the output of 250 travel agents who were given the opportunity to work from home.
 It found that while productivity soared due to fewer sick days, less time off and shorter breaks, and the attrition rate fell, about 50 per cent of workers reported feeling isolated and did not enjoy working from home full-time.

 Resist the urge to lounge the day away in your PJs.
 Pull on some pants, a skirt, whatever.
 It puts you in a more professional mindset and you’ll avoid embarrassment if there’s an unexpected conference call.